DippyArtu/neurolang/versionLog/README.md

 # NeuroLang Compiler Version Log

-This is a document, containing a list of changes in compiler version.
+This document contains a list of changes in compiler versions

 # v0.1